-The Bank's Climate Change Risk Policy acts as the overarching document that brings together the roles and responsibilities, and the Bank's approach to managing the risks associated with climate change.
-This Policy sets out the principles and standards that Al Rayan Bank will adopt in response to the potential material financial impacts it faces from exposure to climate related financial risk, and ensures that it aligns itself with industry and governmental expectations to achieve a net zero economy by 2050.
-Furthermore, it forms the basis for managing and monitoring climate change risk and establishes the framework required to ensure that climate change risk management and sustainability is embedded in the Bank's longer-term strategy.
+The Bank's Environmental, Social and Governance (ESG) Policy acts as the overarching document detailing roles and responsibilities, and the Bank's approach to managing the risks associated with ESG, including financial risks from climate change.
+This Policy sets out the principles and standards that Al Rayan Bank will adopt in response to the potential material financial impacts it faces from exposure to climate related financial risk and ensures that it aligns itself with industry and governmental expectations to achieve a net zero economy by 2050.
+Furthermore, it forms the basis for managing and monitoring climate change risk and establishes the framework required to ensure that climate change risk management and sustainability is embedded in the Bank's longer-term strategy

-In 2022, the Bank engaged with an external real estate data specialist to conduct an assessment of the financial impact of climate change to the Bank's real estate financing portfolios.
-Overall, the Bank's review found that the impact of climate change on the assessed portfolios was deemed to be negligible.
+In order to review the current potential environmental risks posed to the Bank's real estate finance portfolio, the Bank engaged with an external specialist in 2022/23 to provide a preliminary climate change assessment.
+Overall, the Bank's review found that the impact of climate change was deemed to be negligible.